hzk0070/comp-3270/docs/terms/2022-fall/syllabus.md

 # Course Description

-filler

->**Bulletin Description:** Algorithms for standard computational problems and techniques for analyzing their efficiency; designing efficient algorithms and experimentally evaluating their performance.
+Algorithms for standard computational problems and techniques for analyzing their efficiency; designing efficient algorithms and experimentally evaluating their performance.
->

 >**Credit Hours:** 3 (LEC)
 >
 >**Prerequisite:** COMP 3240 Discrete Structures and COMP 2210 Fundamentals of Computing II